michael-je/synthetic-state-space-generator/README.md

 ___
 **`Player`**

-`Player` is an enum with two options: MIN and MAX.
-It used by the api to know who the current player is and can be used by user in searching algorithms.
-A detailed example can be seen in the [minimax example](#minimax-search) section
+Player is an enum with two values: MIN and MAX.
+It is used by the API to identify the current player and can also be utilized by users in search algorithms.
+For a more detailed usage, see the [minimax example](#minimax-search).
 # API Reference

 | Method              | Description                                                                 | Arguments                                   |